Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 # Introducing Selenium
 **Selenium automates browsers.**

-Selenium is suite of software tools with purpose to satisfy different testing needs and to support test automation.
+Selenium is a portable software testing framework for web applications.
+Its purpose is to satisfy different testing needs and to support test automation - in other words, is mainly used for for writing end-to-end tests for web applications.

 It has four components:

-- Selenium IDE
+- Selenium IDE: a complete integrated development environment implemented as a Firefox Add-On, which allows recording, editing, and debugging tests without learning a test scripting language
-- Selenium Remote Control (RC)
+- Selenium Remote Control (RC): a server, written in Java, that accepts commands for the browser via HTTP.
+RC makes it possible to write automated tests for a web application in any programming language, which allows for better integration of Selenium in existing unit test frameworks
-- Selenium WebDriver
+- Selenium WebDriver: the successor to Selenium RC, it accepts commands and sends them to a browser and retrieves results
-- Selenium Grid
+- Selenium Grid: a server that allows tests to use web browser instances running on remote machines (in other words, allows running tests in parallel on multiple machines and to manage different browser versions and browser configurations centrally)

 ![](https://gitlab.levi9.com/qa/Code9-2016/raw/master/workshop2/img/SeleniumSuite.png)

 ## Selenium WebDriver architecture

+Selenium-WebDriver makes direct calls to the browser using each browser’s native support for automation.
+Since there are so many browsers & so many programming languages there is need for common specification which will be provided by WebDriver API.
+Each browser has to implement this API which is called as Remote WebDriver or Remote WebDriver Server.
 Selenium WebDriver architecture is divided into three parts:

 - Language bindings
 - Selenium WebDriver API